Stern (magazine): Encounters with second-wave feminism

-In a further challenge to settled post-war conventions, on June 6, 1971 Stern appeared with the headline "We've had abortions!"
-(Issue 24/1971).
-In an action initiated by Alice Schwarzer, 374 women confessed to having had pregnancies terminated.
-They were protesting Paragraph 218 of West Germany's penal code, the Strafgesetzbuch under which abortion was illegal.
+On 6 June 1971, in a further challenge to settled post-war conventions, the magazine's front page featured the headline "Wir haben abgetrieben!" ("We've had abortions!").
+In an action initiated by Alice Schwarzer, 374 women confessed to having had pregnancies terminated in protest of Paragraph 218 of West Germany's penal code, the Strafgesetzbuch, under which abortion was illegal.
 The taboo-breaking publicity was viewed by many as a milestone in the feminist revival of the 1970s.

-However, Stern, itself became the target of the new feminism when, in 1978, Schwarzer and nine other women sued Gruner + Jahr, and Nannen, on the grounds that the magazine's frequent "cover girls" denied the human dignity of women by presenting them "as a mere sexual object".
-The immediate occasion was a picture of the model Grace Jones, described by Schwarzer in her monthly Emma (7/1978) as "a black woman, naked, in her hand a phallic microphone and around the shackles – heavy chains".
-(It later occurred to Schwarzer that they might also have complained of the image's racism).

-Nannen protested that the magazine's nudes should be seen in the same light as Francisco Goya's "The Unclothed Maja" (1797) and that the freedom of the press was at issue.
+However, Stern itself became the target of the new feminism when, in 1978, Schwarzer and nine other women sued Gruner + Jahr and Nannen on the grounds that the magazine's frequent "cover girls" denied the human dignity of women by presenting them "as a mere sexual object".
+The immediate occasion was a picture of model Grace Jones, described by Schwarzer in the July 1978 issue of Emma as "a black woman, naked, in her hand a phallic microphone and around the shackles – heavy chains".
+(It later occurred to Schwarzer that she should also have highlighted the image's blatant racism) Nannen protested that the magazine's nudes should be seen in the same light as Francisco Goya's Naked Maja (1797) and that the freedom of the press was at issue.
 The complainants proved unable in law to indict soft-pornographic practices that were rife in the popular press, but Nannen allowed that the case had "made us think".